-US Congressman hails Prime Minister Modi's efforts during COVID crisis | ExBulletin
+US Congressman hails Prime Minister Modi's efforts during Covid crisis | ExBulletin

 In a statement, the congressman said that during this time of need for the Indian people, it is essential to recognize those who are helping.

 “I am grateful for the friendship of the US-Indian International Chamber of Commerce, headed by CEO and Chairman KV Kumar.
-In response to the current crisis in India, IAICC has established a Special Working Group with Dr Narasimhulu Neelagaru as Coordinating Chair with Ambassador Taranjit Singh Sandhu and Consuls General of India Dr Swati Kulkarni and Amit Kumar, to help India overcome this phase of the pandemic, ”he said.
+In response to the ongoing crisis in India, IAICC established a Special Working Group with Dr Narasimhulu Neelagaru as Chairman in coordination with Ambassador Taranjit Singh Sandhu and Consul General of India Dr Swati Kulkarni and Amit Kumar, to help India overcome this problem. phase of the pandemic, ”he said.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online